 Assets and liabilities at Level 1 are those where the fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities.
-Products classified as Level 1 comprise quoted equities, quoted bonds, and quoted unit trusts.
+The products classified as Level 1 are comprised of quoted equities.

 Level 2

 Assets and liabilities at Level 2 are those where quoted market prices are not available, for example where an instrument is traded in a market that is not considered to be active or where valuation techniques are used to determine fair value based on observable data.